jeremenichelli/jeremenichelli.github.io/_posts/2015-03-17-i-love-the-ampersand.md

 ### Variable interpolation

-Last but not least, this simple feature is a beast if you know where you can use it.
+Well this has nothing to do with the ampersand selector, but this simple feature is a beast if you know where you can use it.
 What it basically does is to put value inside strings.
 Again, examples are better.

 <div class="highlight"><pre>
 <code>@base-img-url: '../img'